Saint Cloud

 Why Would I Need Occupational Therapy?

-OT works with people of all ages who need specialized assistance to lead independent, productive, and satisfying lives due to physical, developmental, social, or emotional problems.
+Occupational therapy works with people of all ages who need specialized assistance to lead independent, productive, and satisfying lives due to physical, developmental, social, or emotional problems.
 Occupational therapists use the “occupations” of self-care, work, and play/leisure activities to increase independence, enhance development, and/or prevent disability.
 To achieve these goals occupational therapists may also adapt to the task or the environment.

 What Is Manual Lymphatic Drainage?

 This hands-on technique is a light touch to stimulate the superficial lymphatics of the body.
 A slow stretch to the skin is all that is needed to stimulate and reroute lymphatic fluid within the body.
 The natural drainage of the lymphatics is from lymph vessels to lymph nodes to the heart.
-The filtered lymph fluid is then sent to the kidneys and bladder to be urinated out.
-A full-body lymphatic massage usually takes up to 45 minutes.

 How Can Manual Lymphatic Drainage Help After Post Op Surgery?